junxit/us-congress-bills-111/metadata.md

 - 2009-04-22 — Mr. Tonko moved to suspend the rules and pass the bill.
 - 2009-04-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4615)
 - 2009-04-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4615)
+- 2009-04-23 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.